Chapter 18: Pre-processing

 • The lexical rules for CQL and C are not fully compatible so cc -E often gives specious warnings

-• It’s not possible to create automatic code formatting tools with text based macro replacement
+• It is not possible to create automatic code formatting tools with text based macro replacement

 • Macros are easily abused, creating statement fragments in weird places that are hard to understand